 or

-Add document location / add appendix to this document.
+Add document location / add appendix to this document.]

 Your personal information may be transferred outside the UK and the European Economic Area (‘EEA’), including to the United States.
 Where information is transferred outside the UK or EEA to a country that is not designated as “adequate” in relation to data protection law, the information is adequately protected by the use of International Data Transfer Agreements and security measures, and other appropriate safeguards.
 For more information on international transfers, please contact us at the details below.